marwa9975/CODSOFT_DS03_Iris-Flower-Classification/README.md

 * 'setosa' is the most distinguishable species.

 ## Getting Started
 Prerequisites
 To run this project, you need to have Python and the following libraries installed:

 pandas
 numpy
 seaborn
 matplotlib
 scikit-learn
-Installation
+Installation : You can install the required libraries using pip

 ## **Author**
 - Marwa Osman
 - marwaosman9975@gmail.com